mohi0017/Mohi-s-Bot/README.md

 ## Documentation

-For detailed documentation and usage instructions, refer to the [documentation](documentation.md) file in this repository.
+For detailed documentation and usage instructions, refer to the [Documentation](Documentation.pdf) file in this repository.

 ## Acknowledgements